 - Red eyes

-- We will attempt to notify all resident primary care physicians (PCPs) on record and request that they order a COVID-19 test their patients who reside at our community.
+- Depending on when we last tested broadly and availability of testing supplies, we may test all consenting residents and staff.
+We will attempt to notify all resident primary care physicians (PCPs) on record and request that they order a COVID-19 test their patients who reside at our community.
 We will strongly encourage all residents and staff to advocate for a test through their PCP.
-We will also continue our efforts to obtain broad testing onsite.

 - We will ask residents to remain in their apartments.
 If they have a critical need to exit, we ask that they contact the front desk first to discuss.